 After exclusion of the participants with cancer occurred prior to the recruitment (n =1336) or cancer cases (n = 492) other than colorectal cancer, a cohort of 22 115 (92%) persons remained for the present study analysis.
 In addition to calculation of the incidence of the disease, the Cox’s proportional hazard model was used to estimate the relative risk (RR) and 95% confidence interval (CI) associated with socio-demographic factors, cigarette and alcohol use, body mass index (BMI), cholesterol, triglyceride and diet.
 The association with menopause was also considered for women.
 None of the female cases was a smoker or a alcohol user, the RR due to these two factors was calculated only for men.
 Because of the limited sample size, diet consumptions and other covariates were mostly categorized into two or three strata in the data analysis.
 BMI was categorized into four strata (<24.2, 24.2-26.4, 26.4-28.2, >28.2 kg/m2).
 For incidence and RR calculation, the number of persons/year under observation was computed for each stratum of categorized risk factors.
 The dose-response relationship across the level of life style variables was observed by treating each ordinal-score variable as a continuous variable in proportional hazard regression.
 A score selection procedure (the highest likelihood score statistic) was used to determine the covariates included in the final multivariate Cox’s proportional hazard model beginning with all lifestyle and dietary variables.
 All analyses were performed using the SAS version 8.2 software (SAS Institute, Inc., Cary, North Carolina).
 All statistical tests were two-sided.

-Incidence and relative risk of colorectal cancer by social demographic characteristics in a Taiwan community-based cancer screening cohort (1991-2001)
+Table 1 Incidence and relative risk of colorectal cancer by social demographic characteristics in a Taiwan community-based cancer screening cohort (1991-2001).

-Table 2 Incidence of colorectal cancer and relative risk by lifestyle factor in a Taiwan community-based cancer screening cohort among men (1991-2001)
+Table 2 Incidence of colorectal cancer and relative risk by lifestyle factor in a Taiwan community-based cancer screening cohort among men (1991-2001).

-Table 4 Incidence of colorectal cancer and relative risk associated with dietary factors in a Taiwan community-based cancer screening cohort (1991-2001)
+Table 4 Incidence of colorectal cancer and relative risk associated with dietary factors in a Taiwan community-based cancer screening cohort (1991-2001).

-Table 5 Relative risk from multivariate analysis by Cox’s proportional hazard model of the community-based cancer screening cohort (1991-2001)
+Table 5 Relative risk from multivariate analysis by Cox’s proportional hazard model of the community-based cancer screening cohort (1991-2001).

 The present study had several weaknesses due the relatively short follow-up time (10 years), the lack of detailed information on meat, vegetables and fruits consumption, physical activity, family history of colorectal neoplasm, aspirin and other non-steroidal anti-inflammatory drug use, colon-cancer screening practices and the relatively small number of cases for a cohort study.
 However, this well-defined population-based prospective approach reduced the selection bias and strengthened the complete ascertainment of cancer cases in the study.